eldahl/xim/README.md

-# xim - cross platform image manipulator
+# xim - Cross-Platform Image Manipulator

 This is an attept at writing an image manipulator for learning purposes